victorpengmx/tp/docs/UserGuide.md

 Parameters: COMPANY_INDEX (must be a positive integer) PERSON_INDEX (must be a positive integer)
 ```

-- If the specified company index is invalid (larger than the index of the displayed company list), you will get the following error message:
+- If the specified company index is invalid (larger than the number of companies in the displayed company list), you will get the following error message:
 ```
 The company index provided is invalid.
 ```

-- If the specified person index is invalid (larger than the index of the displayed person list), you will get the following error message:
+- If the specified person index is invalid (larger than the number of companies in the displayed person list), you will get the following error message:
 ```
 The person index provided is invalid.
 ```